-These shares were issued as compensation to key management personnel of the Group.
-Further details are provided in the directors' report.
+These shares were issued as compensation to key management personnel and other executives of the Group.
+Further details relating to key management personnel are provided in the directors' report.

 NOTE 24: SEGMENT REPORTING

 (a) Description of segments

 Management has determined the operating segments based on the internal reports that are reviewed and used by the Board of Directors in assessing performance and determining the allocation of resources.